-Effective planning and implementation of the strategic objectives requires that sensitive environmental receptors are identified and then prioritised for protection.
+Effective implementation of the strategic objectives requires that sensitive environmental receptors are identified and then prioritised for protection.
 CAPL's Oil Spill Protection Prioritisation Process (Ref.
 36) describes the manner in which ecological and socioeconomic receptors are assessed and assigned a sensitivity ranking which generally aligns with the process utilised by the WA DoT.

 The document describes the background and method for identifying ecological and social protection priorities in relation to potential oil spill impacts from CAPL's north west shelf operations.
 Prioritising the importance of receptors helps to determine response needs for an oil spill.
 Understanding the presence of these receptors, how they are affected by hydrocarbons, why they are important, and how to effectively protect them is a crucial step in oil spill preparedness.
-The activity specific EP's consider the protection priorities that fall within the activity specific spill scenario EMBA to guide the strategic direction of the response through informing decisions made around tactical planning and response option selection.

-The identification and prioritisation of resources at risk also assist's with the development of other oil spill planning tools, such as Strategic and Operational NEBAs and tactical response guides.
+The identification of resources at risk assist's with the development of other oil spill planning tools, such as Strategic and Operational NEBAs and tactical response guides.